raulrobinson/python_FastAPI/README.md

   - Get a Single Post Handler
   - Remove Post Handler
 - Add the Routes to the FastAPI Middleware Stack

-## - RESTful API with Python,SQLAlchemy, & FastAPI: Access and Refresh Tokens
-## - RESTful API with Python, SQLAlchemy, & FastAPI: Send HTML Emails

-How to create a **CRUD** RESTful API with Python, FastAPI, SQLAlchemy ORM, Pydantic, Alembic, PostgreSQL, and Docker-compose to perform the basic **Create/Read/Update/Delete** operations against a database.

-- Python, FastAPI, PostgreSQL CRUD API Overview
-- Prerequisites
-- Setting up FastAPI and PostgreSQL
-- Setting up Environment Variables
-- Connecting to the PostgreSQL Server
-- How to Create Database Models with SQLAlchemy
-- Creating Validation Schemas with Pydantic
-- Creating the FastAPI Controllers
-- Adding the FastAPI Routers
-- Conclusion
-- FastAPI and PostgreSQL CRUD API Source Code

 ## Python, FastAPI, PostgreSQL CRUD API Overview